Who is a good candidate for a Breast Lift?

 - Finished breastfeeding and having children

-- Has realistic wants and expectations
+- Realistic in wants and expectations

-For best results, a breast lift may be combined with other procedures, such as Breast Augmentation or Fat Transfer.
+A breast lift may be combined with other procedures, such as Breast Augmentation or Fat Transfer.

-A full mastopexy is indicated for severe ptosis.
+A full mastopexy is usually indicated for severe ptosis.
 It involves incisions that are shaped like an anchor.

-Breast Lift with use of breast implants
+Breast Lift with the use of breast implants

 Recovery from a Breast Lift

 While recovery varies from patient to patient, patients often describe the sensation as mild aches and pressure rather than pain.
 We aid your post-operative comfort with oral pain medication prescribed after the procedure.

 Following the operation, patients will require a dressing change at one week, two-week and three-week intervals.
 We provide Out of Town Patients with a letter containing detailed dressing change instructions to give to their GP if you cannot attend dressing change appointments at the Brisbane clinic.

 Patients may expect to take around one to two weeks off work.
 Patients with office jobs can usually return to work after one week; however, more physically demanding jobs will require a longer recovery period.
 Most patients resume day-to-day activities, including gym exercises, by about six weeks.

 Patients will usually experience swelling, and there may be bruising after the procedure.
 Major swelling usually subsides by about three months, and the results are noticeable at around the one-year mark.
 A compression bra should be worn continuously for six weeks following surgery.